 - The ocean remains one of the most unexplored places on Earth.
 Approximately, 80% of the ocean hasn't been mapped or explored.

 The ocean is a massive body of saline water that covers approximately 72% of the Earth's surface.
 According to NOAA, there is only one Global Ocean.
 However, this ocean has been divided into distinct named geographic regions by countries and oceanographers.
 Today, most nations including the United States recognizes five ocean basins, namely Arctic, Atlantic, Indian, Pacific, and Southern.
 Together, they hold around 97% of the water found on Earth and significantly influence global weather patterns and food supply chains.
 The ocean houses a plethora of marine organisms ranging from marine microbes to the world's largest animal, the blue whale.
-However, despite its great importance to sustaining life on Earth, only around 80% of the ocean has been explored or mapped by us.
+However, although the ocean plays a major role in sustaining life on Earth, we have explored or mapped only about 20% of the ocean.
 The rest remains a mystery.

 1. Arctic Ocean